Homicide & Murder Defense Lawyers in Roanoke

 Lichtenstein Law Group PLC is dedicated to protecting the rights of the accused – no matter what crime they have been charged with committing.
-We know that a bedrock principle of our justice system is that those facing criminal charges – even the most serious crime of all, murder – have the right to be presumed innocent unless proven guilty beyond a reasonable doubt.
+We know that a bedrock principle of our justice system is that those facing criminal charges like a homicide or even the most serious crime of all, murder – have the right to be presumed innocent unless proven guilty beyond a reasonable doubt.
+Contact our Roanoke murder defense lawyer today.

-Our Virginia criminal defense lawyers have earned an outstanding reputation for our belief in our clients, our faith in the sanctity of the courtroom and our extensive experience in virtually every type of state and federal criminal case, including those involving alleged homicide.
+Our criminal defense attorneys in Roanoke have earned an outstanding reputation for our belief in our clients, our faith in the sanctity of the courtroom and our extensive experience in virtually every type of state and federal criminal case, including those involving alleged homicide.

 John E. Lichtenstein, our firm’s founder, has never shied away from taking on tough cases and fighting vigorously for his clients.
-He is ready to fight for you, too.
+He is ready to fight for you in your Roanoke murder defense case too.

 If you have been accused of murder in Roanoke, Charlottesville, Richmond, Norfolk or elsewhere in Virginia, don’t delay getting legal representation.
 Your rights, your freedom and possibly your life are all stake.
 Get in touch with Lichtenstein Law Group PLC today.